 Kant tried to solve this distinction by proposing a unifying framework as a possible solution to the problem.
 In doing so, he postulated the inexplicable unity of the subjective and the objective, which he termed “noumena” – the world of things-in-themselves.
 Similar to the photographic image insofar as it’s determined by the structure of the camera, what we think and perceive is determined by our innate sensory and cognitive structure.
 What lies beyond these limitations remains forever unavailable to us.

 Sometimes the concepts we use in describing nature are only marginally adequate for capturing her spellbinding mystery beyond our human capacities.
 In certain situations, however, intuition can help us surpass our biological limitations.

-Bohr’s critics ignore the fact that he believed in the objectivity of knowledge, but still thought it had to be re-invented and re-conceptualised if it were to adequately explain the latest scientific discoveries in the realm of the subatomic.
+Bohr’s critics ignore the fact that he believed in the objectivity of knowledge but still thought it had to be re-invented and re-conceptualized if it were to adequately explain the latest scientific discoveries in the realm of the subatomic.
 Echoing Kant, this philosophical outlook invites us to see that Nature – acting like an endlessly expanding mirror-like surface – reveals to us our own reflections.
-This shows something important about philosophy insofar as we contrast it to science: given that even if in time our image becomes larger, sharper, and richer in detail, we come to realise that it is after all just an image, preventing us reaching into the depths of the unknown.
+This shows something important about philosophy insofar as we contrast it to science: given that even if in time our image becomes larger, sharper, and richer in detail, we come to realize that it is after all just an image, preventing us from reaching into the depths of the unknown.

-As Einstein put it, without the feeling of the mysterious, which is is the source of true art and science (and philosophy), we are surely stultified, lacking the awe, inspiration and excitement necessary for pushing the boundary between the known and the unknown further and further ahead.
+As Einstein put it, without the feeling of the mysterious, which is the source of true art and science (and philosophy), we are surely stultified, lacking the awe, inspiration, and excitement necessary for pushing the boundary between the known and the unknown further and further ahead.